June 21, 2016 Interviews

 You mentioned in an interview with StyleLikeU that you, “want to inspire as opposed to influence young women of all colors to go beyond the status quo and be the beautiful goddess beings they are by nature."
 Can you elaborate on this, and have your sentiments on this shifted since this interview?

 If you want to do that on your own, do that on your own.
 I don’t want to be the inspiration behind it.
-So I’m also really conscious of that as well.
+So I’m also really conscious of that.
 I think there’s a really thin line and I’m trying to be as careful as I can, but it’s hard because the media co-ops certain language and then that language becomes the norm for everyone.
-Oh, influencer…but no not really.

 What are your favorite types of roles to play and are they similar or different from you in real life?

 I haven’t gotten to play it as much as I’d like but I absolutely love villains.
 Especially the very surreal and majestic ones.
 It’s how I viewed the Wicked Witch of the West as a child.
 I never wanted to be the princess.
 I definitely feel that in some ways I relate to villains.